pedro-bassani/ProjectsFundamentalsPOO/Trab GA POO/README.md

 ## References and/or Credits
 >
 > Credits to professor ROSSANA BAPTISTA QUEIROZ,
->for providing the exercise list for the appropriate learning and support in the course.
+>for providing the GA exercise for the appropriate learning and support in the course.
 >
 <br>